Andraž Pograjc

 Andraž Pograjc (born 26 September 1991 in Trbovlje) is a Slovenian ski jumper.

 Career

 Pograjc is a member of club SSK Costella Ilirija.
 His world cup debut was on March 10, 2013 in Lahti where he reached 30th place and his first WC points.

-In 2013 Planica world cup ski flying event he reached 17th place individual, personal best jump at 212.5 meters and his best world cup career result, 1st place in team event.
+In the 2013 Planica world cup ski flying event he reached 17th place individual, personal best jump at 212.5 meters and his best world cup career result, 1st place in team event.